-After popular demand, here is our recipe for a traditional greek cheese-pie (and/or spinach-pie).
+After popular demand, here is our recipe for a traditional greek pie (with feta cheese and/or spinach).

 This specific variation was “perfected” by my wife and it is easy to follow because it uses ready-made puff dough.